IBMStreams/streamsx.monitoring/README.md

 Find the full documentation [here](https://ibmstreams.github.io/streamsx.monitoring/).

-## IBM Streams - IBM Cloud Private for Data
+## IBM Streams - IBM Cloud Pak for Data

-This toolkit is compatible with the IBM Streams running in IBM Cloud Private for Data.
+This toolkit is compatible with the IBM Streams running in IBM Cloud Pak for Data.